Advanced Search

 CHEN Zhisheng, ZHU Yuhan, LIU Genggeng, et al. Flow-path planning algorithm for continuous-flow microfluidic biochips with strictly constrained flow ports[J].
 Journal of Electronics & Information Technology, 2023, 45(9): 3321–3330. doi: 10.11999/JEIT221168.

 HUANG Huichang, YANG Zhongliao, ZHONG Jiayuan, et al. Genetic-A* algorithm-based routing for continuous-flow microfluidic biochip in intelligent digital healthcare[C].
-Proceedings of 18th International Conference on Green, Pervasive, and Cloud Computing, Harbin, China, 2023: 209–223.
+18th International Conference on Green, Pervasive, and Cloud Computing, Harbin, China, 2023: 209–223.

 WILLE R, KESZOCZE O, DRECHSLER R, et al. Scalable one-pass synthesis for digital microfluidic biochips[J].
 IEEE Design & Test, 2015, 32(6): 41–50. doi: 10.1109/MDAT.2015.2455344.